RainbowJM/meesterproef-2223/README.md

 I alsot worked a bit on feature detection, for each function I wrote I put in an `if()` statements.
 If the feature does not exist then the code is not executed.

 The basic functionality of the wish summary page is to write a semantic html structure.
 Writing good html can make it easier for people who use screen readers to operate the page.
 A progressive enhancement is formatting the HTML document with css.
 The page becomes more beautiful and clearer for the user.

+Check [Week 1](#week-1), [Week 2](#week-2), [Week 3](#week-3) and [Week 4](#week-4) for more information.

 ### Progressive Web Apps
 We used a template engine called ejs.
-In Progressive Web App was the first time that I worked eith the template engine ejs and it was also the first time that I worked with express.
+In Progressive Web App was the first time that I worked with the template engine ejs and it was also the first time that I worked with express.

 In Web App From Scratch we learned about working in modules and in Progressive Web Apps we went deeper in to it.